C.H. Gladman, Carl E. Hall, et al.

 The first in a series of international conferences dedicated to advances in Finite Element Methods and their applications in engineering and science was organized by Dr. Pavel Solín.
 FEMTEC 2006 took place in December, with more than 50 attendees all over the US, Europe and Japan.

 2007 This year brought many honors to the department:

 Dr. Mohamed A. Khamsi received the College of Science Distinguished Achievement Award for Research.
 Drs.
 Miguel Argáez and Leticia Velázquez received ORSP's 2006-2007 Outstanding Performance Award.

-Two of the three Distinguished Alumni Award recipients were department graduates: Robert O’Rear (BA, Mathematical Sciences, 1964) and Harriet May (BS, Mathematical Sciences, 1971)
+Two of the three Distinguished Alumni Award recipients are department graduates: Robert O'Rear (BA, Mathematical Sciences, 1964) and Harriet May (BS, Mathematical Sciences, 1971)

 2008 Dr. Helmut Knaust stepped down as chair, and Dr. Steve Aley (College of Science Associate Dean) became Interim Chair.
 Statistician Dr. Amy Wagler (Simultaneous Inference and Categorical Data Analysis) joined the department faculty as Assistant Professor.

 Dr. Art Duval co-chaired the ninth annual CombinaTexas (Combinatorics in the South Central US).
 The conference was hosted at UTEP for the first time ever and attracted attendees from across the country and even as far as Kuwait.